Vitamins and Minerals

-Vitamin E is an antioxidant compound that binds harmful free radicals.
-It plays a particularly important role in maintaining cell walls and maintaining the health of the skin, nerves, muscles, and heart function.
+Vitamin E is an antioxidant compound that binds to harmful free radicals.
+It plays a particularly important role in maintaining cell walls along with the health of the skin, nerves, muscles, and heart.
 Vitamin E, unlike other fat-soluble vitamins, is only stored in the body for a short time, so regular supplementation is essential.

 Folic acid (pteroylglutamic acid)

-Folic acid is especially important in pregnant mothers because it reduces the risk of an open spine in the early stages of pregnancy, in fetal development.
+Folic acid is especially important for pregnant mothers because it reduces the risk of an open spine in the early stages of pregnancy.
 In addition, it is an immune booster, provides protection against vascular and heart problems, and helps with the absorption of iron.

 Phosphorus plays an important role in maintaining the health of bones and teeth.
 In addition, it is essential for the conversion and regulation of energy from fats and carbohydrates in food.